syncfusion-content/asp.net-core-docs/aspnet-core/Schedule/getting-started.md

         public bool IsAllDay { get; set; }
         public bool IsRecurrence { get; set; }
         public string RecurrenceRule { get; set; }
-    }

-{% endhighlight %}

-Now, define the action _GetData_ in **Home** controller page as shown below with the list of appointment data to be passed to the Scheduler.

-{% highlight c# %}

-    public List<ScheduleData> GetData()
+        // Method that passes the Scheduler appointment data public List<ScheduleData> getSchedulerData()
         {
            List<ScheduleData> data = new List<ScheduleData> {
              new ScheduleData {
                     ProgramName = "Turtle Walk",
                     Comments = "Night out with turtles",
                     ProgramStartTime = new DateTime(2016, 6, 2, 3, 0, 0),
                     ProgramEndTime = new DateTime(2016, 6, 2, 4, 0, 0),
                     IsAllDay = true
              },
              new ScheduleData {
                     ProgramName = "Winter Sleepers",
                     Comments = "Long sleep during winter season", ProgramStartTime = new DateTime(2016, 6, 3, 1, 0, 0),
                     ProgramEndTime = new DateTime(2016, 6, 3, 2, 0, 0)
              },
              new ScheduleData {
                     ProgramName = "Estivation",
                     Comments = "Sleeping in hot season",
                     ProgramStartTime = new DateTime(2016, 6, 4, 3, 0, 0),
                     ProgramEndTime = new DateTime(2016, 6, 4, 4, 0, 0)
              }
            };
            return data;
         }
+    }

 {% endhighlight %}

-N> The appointment fields like Id, Subject, Description and other required fields are needed to be mapped with the appropriate column names from the dataSource as done in the above code example.
+Now, define the action _GetData_ within the **Home** controller page as shown below and access the model data in it (use the model namespace at the top of the controller page), which is then bind to the Scheduler.

+{% highlight c# %}

+    public List<ScheduleData> GetData()
+    {
+        ScheduleData appoint = new ScheduleData();
+        return appoint.getSchedulerData(); // returns the appointment data, which gets bind to the Scheduler control }

+{% endhighlight %}